(The original version of this piece was posted to the Qmarkets blog)

 When speaking about types of innovation, I’ll employ definitions put forward by Christensen, Bartman and van Bever in their recent article, “The hard truth about business model innovation.”
 Christensen and coauthors outline three major types of innovation, each corresponding to a specific stage of business model development:

 - Market-creating innovations (“Creation,” in the authors’ parlance).
-This type of innovation takes place at the first stage of business model formation when firms search for a meaningful value proposition, e., product or service that would fulfil unmet customer needs (“job to be done”).
+This type of innovation takes place at the first stage of business model formation when firms search for a meaningful value proposition, e.g., product or service that would fulfill unmet customer needs (“job to be done”).

 - Sustaining innovations.
 This type of innovation, which is an improvement in the firm’s core offerings, involves the creation of better products or services that can be sold for higher prices to existing customers.